-By participating this poster competition, you'll gain valuable experience presenting your work in a professional setting that will help you in the future, whether you're defending a dissertation, or speaking at a conference or to your company's board of directors.
+By participating this poster competition, you'll gain valuable experience presenting your work in a professional setting that will help you in the future, whether you're defending a dissertation, speaking at a conference or addressing your company’s board of directors.
 Working solo or with a team, you can boost your public speaking skills, share your research with a wider audience and network with students and professionals.

 Here’s what past students have said:

-"It is very rare that someone will randomly start telling a peer about their global experience or applied learning experience.
-This competition is a great way to get the conversation started on those topics and then hopefully encourage others to pursue their passions." — Benjamin Corbett, BS '19, a past winner for Social Innovation Poster
+“It is very rare that someone will randomly start telling a peer about their global experience or applied learning experience.
+This competition is a great way to get the conversation started on those topics and then hopefully encourage others to pursue their passions.” — Benjamin Corbett, BS ’19, past winner for Social Innovation Poster

-"Each year the competition has been an engaging learning experience that has allowed me to test my career interests.
-I’m currently interested in moving forward with social media in the entertainment industry, where being able to distinguish myself from others through well-developed presentation and collaboration skills will be essential for success." — Jacob Schupbach, BS '17, a past winner for Best Experiential Learning Poster
+“Each year the competition has been an engaging learning experience that has allowed me to test my career interests.
+I’m currently interested in moving forward with social media in the entertainment industry, where being able to distinguish myself from others through well-developed presentation and collaboration skills will be essential for success.” — Jacob Schupbach, BS ’17, past winner for Best Experiential Learning Poster

 “Performing research with a faculty mentor on an important issue has given me a great deal of knowledge on the challenges of conducting business worldwide.
 This competition brought that experience full circle and helped me recognize the skills I gained from it.” — Matthew Ricotta, BS ’16, a past winner for Best Research Poster